oheydrew/ca-term3project-docs/README.md

 2. Employee App.
 Our server will serve the employee app for users who provide employee authorization details.
 This app will have three main react components: AppRouter (with Navigation), DashboardPage (to view and submit timesheets) and SettingsPage (to update accoutn details).

-3. Employer App.
-Our server will serve the employer app for users who provide employer authorization details.
+3. Manager App.
+Our server will serve the manager app for users who provide manager authorization details.
 This app will have five main react components: AppRouter (with Navigation), ReportPage (to generate a report of timesheets), ApprovePage (to approve submitted timesheets), ManageEmployeesPage (to manage employees), SettingsPage (to manage account settings).

 4. Express Backend.
 Our server will listen for requests, handle those requests, interact with our database, serve static assets, and serve data in JSON format.
 Our server will also do all the authentication and authorization work and we hope to implement a mailer.